worldscapes/engine/docs/extenders.todo.md

 -- TODO --

-- Extender should be built only di provided all required arguments
+- Extender should be built only when di provided all required arguments

 - Add ways to identify Entity, Extender type and ExtenderBuilder instance